-Yellow Brick Road Darwin we believe that refinancing your home loan is one of
+Yellow Brick Road Pakenham we believe that refinancing your home loan is one of

-the most valuable things you can do.
-We were truly shocked to find out from a Yellow
+the best things you can do to save money.
+We were shocked to find out from a Yellow

-Brick Road survey of 1,000 Australians who has recently acquired a home loan more than 2 years ago that:
+Brick Road survey of 1,000 Australians who obtained a home loan more than two

-- 40% said they had never refinanced before
+- 40% of those surveyed said they had never refinanced

-- 6% said they had refinanced in the last 4-5 years ago
+- 6% had refinanced 4 to 5 years ago

-historical low interest rates right now and there are huge potential savings to be made.
+historically low interest rates and the potential savings available

-“It’s outrageous to think people keep paying high
+“It’s outrageous to think people are still paying high

-interest rates despite the opportunity to pay less.
-You’re just handing the
+interest despite the opportunity to pay less.
+In effect you’re just handing the

 banks extra money.
 Many people take the time to drive to the cheaper grocery

-store just so they don’t pay an extra dollar for milk, however when it comes to
+store just so they don’t pay an extra dollar for milk, yet when it comes to

-Reserve Bank of Australia research shows that the benchmark 1.75% interest rate is
+Reserve Bank of Australia data shows the benchmark 1.75% interest rate is

 between 1990 and 2015, and

-increased - a household who took out a loan in 2010 when the
+increased in recent years.
+A household who took a loan out in 2010 when the

 average discount was around 20 basis points would now have access to discounts in the range of 90